-The AT91FR4081 integrates several peripherals, which are classified as system or user peripherals.
+The AT91R40008 microcontrollers integrate several peripherals, that are classified as system or user peripherals.
 All on-chip peripherals are 32-bit accessible by the AMBA Bridge, and can be programmed with a minimum number of instructions.
-The peripheral register set is composed of control, mode, data, status and enable/disable/status registers.
+The peripheral register set consists of control, mode, data, status and enable/disable/status registers.

 An on-chip Peripheral Data Controller (PDC) transfers data between the on-chip USARTs and on- and off-chip memories address space without processor intervention.
-Most importantly, the PDC removes the processor interrupt handling overhead, making it possible to transfer up to 64K contiguous bytes without reprogramming the start address, thus increasing the performance of the microcontroller, and reducing the power consumption.
+Most importantly, the PDC removes the processor interrupt handling overhead, making it possible to transfer up to 64K contiguous bytes without reprogramming the start address, thus increasing the performance of the microcontroller and reducing the power consumption.